abdonmorales/M340L/README.md

 **Practice Tests and current semester exams will NOT be posted here, at the discretion of the instructor!!**

+For a more supplemental learning of this topic, you can find more in [this repository](https://github.com/abdonmorales/lin-alg).

 ### Directory structure
 ```